joarreola/ETAMessages/README.md

       PseudoNotificationsViewController.
     - Change Food button to Simulate add IBAction to mobilitySumulation.
 Add support for mobility-simulation.
 Remove reseting of poll_enabled.
+    - Move out handleUploadResult() and handleCheckRemoteResult() to GPSsLocation.swift.

 - What is the project supposed to do?